patrickdbrowne/Projects/Blockchain_Development/Projects/README.txt

-The source code is from the Course "Ethereum Blockchain Developer -- Build Projects in Solidity".
+# What is Blockchain Product Creator?
 Uses Truffle and Solidity to create a Smart Contract that allows owners to create items, set prices, people to pay, and deliver the goods.
 The project acts as a medium for consumers to pay for items in ETH or Wei.

+# How to run the program
 Follow these instructions if you want to run the smart contract using Truffle:
     1. Download "Projects/Blockchain_Development/Projects" as a zip file and extract it.
     2. Install MetaMask and create an account.